Crumb Cake

 gradually adding cake flour to mixture

-The mixture forms a cohesive dough, like a very thick and clumpy cookie dough.
-As you add the last cup of flour, the mixture will be difficult to stir, so feel free to ditch the spoon and use your hands to mix it in.
-Set aside.
+The mixture will come together like a thick, clumpy cookie dough.
+When you add that last cup of flour, it’ll get pretty tough to stir, so don’t be shy—just use your hands to mix it in.
+Then set it aside.

 clumpy crumb coating in bowl

-In a medium bowl, whisk together the flour, baking soda, baking powder, and salt.
-Set aside.
+Next, make the cake batter: In a medium bowl, whisk together the flour, baking soda, baking powder, and salt.

 whisked dry ingredients in mixing bowl

-In the bowl of an electric mixer, beat the softened butter and granulated sugar on medium-high speed, scraping the bowl as necessary, until light and fluffy, 2 to 3 minutes.
+In the bowl of an electric mixer, beat the softened butter and granulated sugar on medium-high speed for about 2 to 3 minutes, scraping the bowl as needed, until the mixture is light and fluffy.

 butter and sugar after beating